 - Customer billing statement: Choose what name shows up on customers’ bank statements when they purchase from you and add a contact phone number.

-- Multiple currencies: Accept dozens of currencies including Canadian Dollars, British Pounds, and euros.
+- Multiple currencies: Accept dozens of currencies, including Canadian Dollars, British Pounds, and Euros.

 After you set this up, it’s a good idea to conduct a test transaction on your store.

-4. Design Your Store
+Step 4: Design Your Store

 This is where the fun part begins!
 Now that the mundane tasks of adding products and setting up payment processing are over, it’s time to bring your vision to life with Shopify’s website design tools.
 You can opt to create your own designs or use one of Shopify’s many available designs.